lapps/org.lappsgrid.examples/README.md

 The `Container` is the main wrapper for LIF objects.
 A `Container` consists of some metadata and a list of Views.
 1. `View`<br/>
-A `View` holds related annotations and consists of some metadata and a list of Annotations.
+A `View` consists of some metadata and a list of Annotations.
 1. `Annotation`<br/>
 A single annotation.